rebecca-shoptaw/archive-visualizer/README.md

 - [x] Build the `InformationM`-only implementation
 - [x] Add initial styles
 - [x] Write up installation instructions for README
-- [ ] Prep for first deployment to rebeccashoptaw.dev/archive-visualizer
+- [x] Prep for and implement first deployment to `rebeccashoptaw.dev/archive-visualizer`
-- [ ] First deploy!!
-Via `npm run deploy`

 **Phase Two: Generalize the Project**
 - [ ] Adjust unit tests as needed to account for new variable structure